 Place the red onion, garlic, ginger, drained red chillies and sea salt in a small food processor and blitz until you have a nice fine paste.

 Heat a large, heavy based pot and add the oil.
 When it is nice and warm, add the paste and fry for approximately 5 minutes or until it is beginning to darken and it is lovely and aromatic.
-Add the lemon grass, beef and kaffir lime leaves and stir well over a fairly high heat until the beef is starting to brown.
+Add the lemon grass, beef, curry powder and kaffir lime leaves and stir well over a fairly high heat until the beef is starting to brown.
 Add the sugar, coconut cream and water and stir to combine.
 Reduce the heat to a simmer, pop on a lid and allow to simmer, stirring periodically for approximately 2 hours or until the beef is meltingly tender.
 Don’t be alarmed if your curry looks like it has split, it will come together again when you add the coconut paste.

 Place 1 cup of toasted coconut in a mortar and pestle and pound until you have a nice paste like consistency.
 This will release the oil in the coconut.